Early-universe constraints on the electron mass: Results and discussion

-\paragraph{Combined constraint.} We finally combine deuterium, helium-4, and \Neff\ in $\chi^2_{\rm tot}$; the resulting $\Delta\chi^2$ curves are shown in Fig.~\ref{fig:dchi_tot}, and the corresponding intervals are given in the last rows of Table~\ref{tab:values}.
+\paragraph{Combined constraint.} We finally combine deuterium, helium-4, and \Neff\ in $\chi^2_{\rm tot}$; the resulting $\Delta\chi^2$ curves are shown in the right panel of the bottom row in Fig.~\ref{fig:dchi}, and the corresponding intervals are given in the last rows of Table~\ref{tab:values}.
 The combined constraints are driven primarily by helium, which dominates the error budget by being the most precise in constraining the electron mass $m_e$ during BBN.
-The main reason for this is related to the increased precision of the latest measurement of the helium abundance from \cite{Aver:2026dxv}.
-The least constraining input is \Neff, whose dependence on $m_e$ is relatively mild over the relevant range compared to its current observational uncertainty $\sigma_{N_{\mathrm{eff}},\rm exp}=0.17$.
+This is particularly evident in the results obtained using the latest measurement of the helium abundance from LBT \cite{Aver:2026dxv}, but it remains true even when considering the PDG helium value.
+The least constraining input is the free $Y_{\rm P}$ \Neff, whose dependence on $m_e$ is relatively mild over the relevant range compared to its current observational uncertainty $\sigma_{N_{\mathrm{eff}},\rm exp}=0.29$.

 Overall, the combined analysis yields constraints at the percent level on $m_e$ during the BBN epoch.
 We notice that the helium observations alone point towards a $m_e$ value slightly below the expected 0.511~\MeV, which remains at the limit of the $1\sigma$ constraints.
 The combination with deuterium constraints obtained when considering the PRIMAT reaction network, shifts the $m_e$ central value closer to 0.511~\MeV.